lh3/pangene/README.md

 ```sh
 gfatools view -wl @list.txt -r3 graph.gfa > subgraph.gfa
 ```
-You may visualize small subgraphs with the [online gfatools viewer][gfaview].
+You can visualize subgraphs at a [online gfatools viewer][gfaview].
-This viewer shows gene paths and counts their frequencies.

 ## <a name="limit"></a>Limitations